Best restaurants in Jersey with a sea view

-Laid back atmosphere with alfreco tables enjoying views across the road to Gorey Castle and Grouville Bay.
-Local oysters and crab linguini are our choices for summer dining.
+The laid-back atmosphere with alfresco tables enjoying views across the road to Gorey Castle and Grouville Bay makes this one of our favourite outdoor dining options in the summer.
+Local oysters and crab linguini are our favourite dishes.

 Right on the sand at La Haule on St Aubin’s Bay.
-Service is with a smile, food is imaganative and freshly cooked.
-We loved the eggs, sourdough, halloumi and avocado with a spicy tomato sauce and the Thai Coconut Curry is delicious too.
-The ‘Nude breakfast’ is a healthier but still mouth watering and tummy filling version of the classic English Breakfast.
+Service is with a smile; food is imaginative and freshly cooked.
+We loved the eggs, sourdough, halloumi and avocado with a spicy tomato sauce, and the Thai Coconut Curry is also delicious.
+The ‘Nude breakfast’ is a healthier but still mouth-watering and tummy-filling version of the classic English Breakfast.

 Located at the Somerville Hotel with sweeping views of the quaint harbour at St Aubin and across the bay to St Helier.
 Outside tables are in demand in summer with locals and visitors in the know.
-Cocktails are well mixed and the wine list will suit any palette and pocket.
-Classic dishes with a modern twist like grilled whole Jersey plaice on the bone with sautéed new potatoes or local lobster with prawns and scallops are always beautifully prepared and presented.
-In the evening the setting is made even more romantic with the lights shining across the length of St Aubin’s Bay.
+Cocktails are well mixed, and the wine list will suit any palette and pocket.
+Classic dishes with a modern twist, like grilled whole Jersey plaice on the bone with sautéed new potatoes or local lobster with prawns and scallops, are always beautifully prepared and presented.
+In the evening, the setting is even more romantic with the lights shining across St Aubin’s Bay.